marcosd59/marcosd59/README.md

 - 🔭 I'm looking for opportunities that allow me to keep growing, both personally and professionally.
 - 🌱 I'm a Front End Developer passionate about learning new things.
 - ⚡ In my spare time, I like to take new courses about programming languages and new technologies.
-- 👨‍🏫 Currently, I'm learning the basics of ethical hacking because I find this topic also very interesting.
+- 👨‍🏫 Currently, I'm focused on mastering full-stack development.
 - 📫 How to reach me **damian.marcospool@gmail.com**

 ## Languages and Tools